Transport Management System – Everything you need to know about it

 2. Execution

-Users of a TMS can also carry out the main tasks of freight management, such as scheduling shipments with carriers.
-Tracking shipments and sharing that information with clients and suppliers are made feasible by real-time visibility into how freight is moving throughout the transportation network.
+Businesses who use TMS can also carry out the crucial tasks of freight management like scheduling shipments with carriers.
+TMS makes functions like shipment tracking and sharing the information with clients and suppliers easier with real -time visibility into how the freight has been moving throughout the transportation network.

 3. Planning